 If the UE Context Request IE is included in the INITIAL UE MESSAGE message the AMF shall trigger an Initial Context Setup procedure towards the NG-RAN node.

 If the Allowed NSSAI IE is included in the INITIAL UE MESSAGE message the AMF shall use the IE as defined in TS 23.502 [10].

+If the Selected NPN IE is included in the INITIAL UE MESSAGE message the AMF shall use the IE as defined in TS 23.502 [10].

 >>>> NEXT CHANGE <<<<